ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 contains the available users together with their assigned roles.
 The supported roles are:
 - SKA_ADMIN: role that practically allows access to all endpoints
-- SKA_USER: role that allows a user to edit his account info and use the assistant functionality.
+- SKA_USER: role that allows users to edit their account info and use the assistant functionality.
 - SKA_GUEST: not used in current version but reserved in case of wanted future functionality additions.
 In order to authorize and authenticate users in `ska_frontend` and protect our